IOSD/IOSD_MAIT_Hacktoberfest-2020_DSA-CP/README.md

 3. Attach Proof of Your AC Submission(Screenshot of AC Result) in the PR Discussion **ONLY** thread after making PR.

 4. Only recent submissions will be accepted.
-All submissions under 24hour poeriod are categorized as recent.
+All submissions under 24hour period are categorized as recent.

 5. For more information see issues.